 Comparison to literature reports.
-Table S1 tabulates calculated FOMs (using Eq (1) and λ = 600 nm) of p-TCMs deposited via different methods including pulsed laser deposition, sputtering, spray pyrolysis, and CBD.
+Table S1 tabulates calculated FOMs (using Eq (1)) of p-TCMs deposited via different methods including pulsed laser deposition, sputtering, spray pyrolysis, and CBD.
 Values obtained here from two rounds of optimization compare well to reports of Cu-Zn-S and Cu-Al-S made by CBD and sputtering.

 Optical properties and surface imaging.
 Two conditions were selected from SVR optimization as optimized and non-optimized thin films for further analysis.
 Table 3 gives the reaction conditions and film performance for them.
-A higher transmittance (Figure 7a) and lower sheet resistance are exhibited by the optimized film, thus yielding an excellent FOM.
-The Tauc plot in Figure 7b indicates that the band gaps of the two film are 2.7 and 2.5 eV, respectively.
-AFM images in Figure 7c and d show a uniform surface with homogeneous distributed small particles for the optimized film (R_q =7.9, indicating a small surface roughness), while the non-optimized film has a nonuniform surface with scattered large particles (R_q =13.8).
+A higher AVT (Figure 8a) and lower sheet resistance are exhibited by the optimized film, thus yielding an excellent FOM.
+The Tauc plot in Figure 8b indicates that the band gaps of the two film are 2.9 and 2.6 eV, respectively.
+AFM images in Figure 8c and d show a uniform surface with homogeneous distributed small particles for the optimized film (R_q =7.2, indicating a small surface roughness), while the non-optimized film has a nonuniform surface with scattered large particles (R_q =11.9).

 Table 3.
 Comparison of optical and electrical properties for optimized and non-optimized films.
+AVT, Sheet resistance and FOM are mean values of 10 samples with the same reaction condition.